 Are you buying for a socialite who believes it’s Blahnik or bust?
 Or a banker who cannot show up without a logo on the leather briefcase?
 Or a young gun who wants to start his internship with a fancy timepiece?

-Luckily, pre-loved mint-condition luxe is now a thing, so you can remove the guilt and reduce the poverty you feel after purchasing big brands (though you may steel feel the price pinch!).
+Luckily, pre-loved mint-condition luxe is now a thing, so you can remove the guilt and reduce the poverty you feel after purchasing big brands (though you may still feel the price pinch!).
 Be it watches, handbags, totes or cufflinks – it is possible to get deep discounts on these items, and find them pristine enough to be gifted.

 Looking for big brands?
 Head here:

 Luxury brand aficionados would love the finds at 1st Dibs, a virtual gallery of furniture, art, fashion and more – all items being antique treasures.
 And then there’s The Fifth Collection – which carries authenticated and curated luxury items.

 When a house-gift is in order